 Art Tip: Skies and clouds are often some of the lightest values to be found in the landscape.

-I paint the foliage of that is in the full sunlight on the Lombardy poplar and willow trees using a mix of yellow ochre, cadmium yellow, cadmium orange and titanium white.
-For the willow trees I have used a little more cadmium yellow and titanium white in the mix.
+I paint the foliage in the full sunlight on the Lombardy poplar and willow trees using a mix of yellow ochre, cadmium yellow, cadmium orange and titanium white.
+I have used a little more cadmium yellow and titanium white for the willow trees in the mix.

 I paint the shadows in the willow trees using a mix of yellow ochre, ultramarine blue and burnt sienna.
 I also use these same colours for the grass and vegetation in the foreground.

-So far in this painting I have been using No.5 flat brushes as these help to produce painterly gestural marks that are great for grass, vegetation and leaves.
+So far in this painting, I have been using No.5 flat brushes as this help to produce painterly gestural marks that are great for grass, vegetation and leaves.

 I paint the suggestion of a network of stems and branches in the Lombardy poplar tree using a mix of ultramarine blue and burnt sienna.

-I add some more details to the tree canopy where I mainly paint some lighter tones within the shadow areas to communicate some reflected light.
-I also add some more details to the grass and vegetation in the foreground.
+I added more details to the tree canopy, where I mainly painted lighter tones within the shadow areas to communicate some reflected light.
+I also add more information to the grass and vegetation in the foreground.

-At this point I allowed my painting to dry so I can add some more details to it later on.
+At this point, I allowed my painting to dry so I could add more details later on.

 Completing the Painting

-Now the painting is dry I add further details and tidy up the painting overall.
-I add fresh layers of paint to the sky and clouds using the same colours that I used during the blocking-in stage.
-I also paint some sky holes within the tree canopies, these are gaps within the trees where the sky and background mountains are visible.
+Now the painting is dry, I added further details and tidied up the image overall.
+I added fresh layers of paint to the sky and clouds using the same colours I used during the blocking-in stage.
+I also paint some sky holes within the tree canopies; these are gaps within the trees where the sky and background mountains are visible.

 Art Tip: Always save your lightest values until the end of the painting.

 I add my lightest values to the tree canopies using a mix of yellow ochre, cadmium yellow, cadmium orange and titanium white.
-I have used more cadmium yellow and titanium white in the mix to create lighter values for the tree foliage highlights.
+I have combined more cadmium yellow and titanium white to create lighter values for the tree foliage highlights.

-I paint a little more reflected light in the shadow ares of the foliage in the Lombardy poplar tree using a mix of yellow ochre, alizarin crimson, ultramarine blue and a little bit of cadmium yellow.
+I paint a little more reflected light in the shadow areas of the foliage in the Lombardy poplar tree using a mix of yellow ochre, alizarin crimson, ultramarine blue and a little cadmium yellow.

-I finish up the painting by adding some details to the grass and vegetation in the foreground using a varying combination of yellow ochre, ultramarine blue, burnt sienna and titanium white.
+I finished the painting by adding details to the grass and vegetation in the foreground using a varying combination of yellow ochre, ultramarine blue, burnt sienna and titanium white.

 Thanks for reading 😊